France's Hollande names European expert his chief of staff

 “Jean-Pierre Jouyet has a lot of tricks up his sleeve, including on financial matters, which are also important now,” the source said.
 Hollande has promised to ease the tax burden on companies in return for more job creation.

-The president also reorganized the government office in charge of coordinating European policy among ministries, making the General Secretariat for European Affairs (SGAE) report directly to himself instead of to the prime minister.
+The president also reorganised the government office in charge of coordinating European policy among ministries, making the General Secretariat for European Affairs (SGAE) report directly to himself instead of to the prime minister.

 At its head, he appointed his European adviser, Philippe Leglise-Costa, in a move to mirror a similar structure in German Chancellor Angela Merkel’s office.

-Leglise-Costa is to travel to Brussels on Thursday to brief European Commission President Jose Manuel Barroso’s staff on France’s deficit cutting plans and the implementation of the “responsibility pact”, a presidential source said.
+Leglise-Costa is to travel to Brussels on Thursday to brief European Commision President Jose Manuel Barroso’s staff on France’s deficit cutting plans and the implementation of the “responsibility pact”, a presidential source said.

 Brussels has already granted France two additional years until 2015 to bring its deficit down from 4.3 percent of Gross Domestic Product last year to an EU target of 3 percent.